mdn/content/files/en-us/web/javascript/reference/global_objects/date/tolocaledatestring/index.md

 ---
 {{JSRef}}

-The **`toLocaleDateString()`** method returns a string with a language sensitive representation of the date portion of the specified date in the user agent's timezone.
+The **`toLocaleDateString()`** method returns a string with a language-sensitive representation of the date portion of the specified date in the user agent's timezone.
 In implementations with [`Intl.DateTimeFormat` API](/en-US/docs/Web/JavaScript/Reference/Global_Objects/Intl/DateTimeFormat) support, this method simply calls `Intl.DateTimeFormat`.

 {{EmbedInteractiveExample("pages/js/date-tolocaledatestring.html")}}